jacobwillemsma/site/README.md

 | Back-end | [Storj API + Mango DB + node.js backend](https://github.com/ForsetiTeam/Blockjudje_Telegram-bot) |
 | Blockchain | [Ethereum](https://github.com/ForsetiTeam/qtumRealisation) |

-## What was the biggest obstacle that your team overcame ?

-Web3py - not enough documentation, outdated, bug reports, not informative at all.

-There is no light Node for ethereum to work with

-Wasted 3 hours of debugging asynchronous  solidity code because we just forgot to increase gas limit for a transaction

 # Front-End

 [site](http://)